EasyCorp/EasyAdminBundle/Resources/doc/4-customizing-list-action.md

 That's it.
 Reload your backend and now you'll see the right values of this virtual field.
 By default, virtual fields are displayed as text contents.
-If your virtual field is a *boolean* value or a date, define its type using the `type` option:
+If your virtual field is a *boolean* value or a date, use the `type` option to set a more appropriate form field to render them:

 ```yaml
 # in this example, the virtual fields 'is_eligible' and 'last_contact' will